-I recently came across this post from David Pogue.
-His Twittering Tips for Beginners is very helpful in seeing what is possible using this very ubiquitous tool.
+Some time ago I found this post from David Pogue.
+His Twittering Tips for Beginners is helpful in discovering what is possible using this very ubiquitous tool.

 How and Why to Twitter

 From the Desk of David Pogue